BYD Company: SkyRail monorail

 BYD constructed monorail systems around the world, including the Guang'an Metro and the Guilin Metro in China, Line 17 in São Paulo and the SkyRail Bahia, both in Brazil.
 BYD is also part of a consortium that was awarded a pre-development contract to build a monorail from the San Fernando Valley to LAX via the Sepulveda Pass in Los Angeles.

 SkyShuttle

 Pingshan SkyShuttle elevated tram line in Pingshan, Shenzhen, is owned by BYD.

 BYD also offers another Automated guideway transit (AGT) system, known as "SkyShuttle" (云巴 (cloud bus)).
 SkyShuttle trains are autonomous and battery powered.
 They run like monorails on beams, with one difference: the guiding wheels of a monorail train embrace the single beam while the SkyShuttle's guiding wheels are located between two beams of the track.
 Essentially the SkyShuttle acts like a monorail, but with two "rails".
 In-house development took 7 years and cost over 1.5 billion USD.
-The Bishan SkyShuttle in Chongqing is operational.